 Categories

 Reviews

-Pours clear brown with one finger of light beige head diminishing gradually to a thin cap, moderate lacing.
-(4/5) Nose is muted, burnt dark malt, coffee, treacle, oak.
+Pours clear brown with one finger of loose light beige head demising gradually to a thin skim, minimal lacing.
+(3/5) Nose is roasty malt, coffee, chocolate, toffee, dark fruit, slight nutty.
 (6/10) Taste is moderate sweet, mild bitter.
-(6/10) Medium body, moderate carbonation, lingering mild bitter finish.
+(6/10) Medium body tending a little to the watery, lively carbonation, off-dry lingering bitter finish.
 (3/5)

+Categories